-What Happens When a Vein Ruptures?
+What Happens When You Pop a Vein?

 Symptoms of a Burst Varicose Vein